inboxstartup/docs/idea/index.md

 - [Mapping the Unknown – The Ten Steps to Map Any Industry](https://steveblank.com/2022/09/20/mapping-the-unknown-the-ten-steps-to-map-any-industry/) by Steve Blank on how to mind-map an industry and learn about it even if you have no prior experience.
 - [Requests for Startups](https://www.ycombinator.com/rfs/) by Y Combinator
 - [The Art of Ideation](https://www.gaganbiyani.com/blog/ideation-1) by Gagan Biyani
+- [Billion Dollar Business Ideas](https://billiondollarbusinessideas.substack.com) is a newsletter about Discovering Billion Dollar Business Ideas that you can steal for your next project, by Jaisal Rathee of [Startups.FYI](https://www.startups.fyi).